 What do I need to know about chainsaw bar and chain lubrication?

 For automatic and reliable lubrication of the saw chain and guide bar use only an environmentally compatible quality chain and bar lubricant with non-fling additive or the rapidly biodegradable STIHL BioPlus™ is recommended.
 The service life of the chain and guide bar depends on the quality of the lubricant.
 It is therefore essential to use only a specially formulated chain lubricant.

 STIHL Bar and Chain Oil

 STIHL Inc. maintains a Stolen Unit Database.
 If your STIHL product was stolen, please report it stolen to your local law enforcement agency.
-Then contact us with your name, address, model number and serial number and, if the unit was registered at the time of purchase, we can have it added to the Stolen Unit Database.
+Then contact us with your name, address, model number and serial number.
+If the unit was registered at the time of purchase, we can have it added to the Stolen Unit Database.

 STIHL Inc. does not accept product for repair or refurbishment.
-Please see your local authorized STIHL servicing dealer.
+Please see your local authorized full-line STIHL servicing Dealer.

 The correct gap setting is 0.020".

 What is the minimum compression for my STIHL chainsaw?

 Generally the minimum is 110 lbs. of compression.
 However, this will vary by model and compression readings alone are not enough to determine the condition of the engine.
 Compression gauges are not always accurate and different engines will provide different results.